Alex Coughlin: Bullet Club War Dogs (2023–2024)

 On June 4 at Dominion, Coughlin and Gabriel Kidd, branded as Bullet Club War Dogs attacked Bishamon (Hirooki Goto and Yoshi-Hashi), following their victory of capturing both the IWGP Tag Team Championship and the Strong Openweight Tag Team Championships, signalling their challenge for both titles, whilst also turning both men heel.
 The duo later accompanied Bullet Club leader, David Finlay to the ring in Bullet Club shirts, officially joining the stable On July 4 on night 1 of NJPW Independence Day, Coughlin and Kidd defeated Bishamon to win the Strong Openweight Tag Team Championships, marking both men’s first NJPW championships.
 The following Day on Night 2, the duo lost to Bishamon, in a losing effort to capture the IWGP World Tag Team Championships.
 Later in the month, Coughlin entered his first G1 Climax tournament, where he would compete in the D Block.
 Coughlin finished the tournament with a total of 6 points, failing to advance to the quarterfinals.
 On October 9 at Destruction in Ryōgoku, Coughlin and Kidd lost the Strong Openweight Tag Team Titles to Guerrillas of Destiny (El Phantasmo and Hikuleo), ending their reign at 97 days.

 The duo attempted to rebound the following month, entering the annual World Tag League, competing in the A-Block.
 Coughlin and Kidd finished joint top of their block, with 10 points, advancing to the semi-final round.
 In the semi-final round, the duo were defeated by Bishamon, eliminating them from the tournament.

 On February 11, 2024 at The New Beginning in Osaka, Coughlin teamed with the rest of his Bullet Club War Dogs teammates, to defeat United Empire in a ten-man steel cage match.
 This would be Coughlin's last wrestling match for NJPW as on March 23, he announced his unexpected retirement from professional wrestling due to a neck injury.

 Ring of Honor (2019, 2023)

 Coughlin and other LA Dojo students appeared a few times for Ring of Honor in 2019. most notably on the ROH/NJPW War of the Worlds shows.

-Coughlin returned to ROH in April 2023, teaming with his LA Dojo trainer Katsuyori Shibata, to defeat The Workhorsemen (Anthony Henry and J.D Drake).
+Coughlin returned to ROH in April 2023, teaming with his LA Dojo trainer Katsuyori Shibata, to defeat The Workhorsemen (Anthony Henry and JD Drake).
 After the match, Coughlin pointed at Shibata's ROH Pure Championship, teasing a future match between the two for the title.
 The match took place on June 1, where Coughlin was defeated by Shibata.